Caring For your Pomeranian, Pom Information, Pomeranian Health, Pomeranian Puppy Care, Puppies

 This is the perfect time for the puppy to walk on different textured surfaces such as grass, tile, wood, dirt, carpet, and concrete.

-Additional textures can be added to his bedding, and the breeder can wear different textures in clothing so the puppy can snuggle up and feel them for himself.
+Additional textures can be added to his bedding, and the breeder can wear different textures in clothing so the puppy can snuggle up and feel them.

 The puppy is starting to regulate his body temperature, develop a puppy coat, and eliminate waste without stimulation from his mother.